 Post-operative rehabilitation is an area orthopaedic physiotherapy is better known for.
 Whilst you are laid up in bed or not being allowed to move, it is important to maintain blood circulation and drainage of the lymph glands for efficient healing.
 Your muscles also need to be used and the nerves must be allowed their freedom to move.
 In-hospital treatments are also done by physiotherapists, such as teaching patients to walk safely with crutches and providing exercise programmes, while the patient is in bed, to begin safe strengthening.
 Once you are “back on your feet” your joints and muscles need to function properly again as soon as possible.
 Your physio will help you to return to your highest possible level of normal activity in your daily life, as well as sport and other activities important to you.

-Ligamentous injuries are often overlooked in terms of orthopaedic treatment and rehabilitation.
-Examples of these are: ankle sprains, knee sprains, elbow sprains and wrist sprains.
+Injuries to ligaments are often overlooked in terms of orthopaedic treatment and rehabilitation.
+Examples of these are ankle sprains, knee sprains, elbow sprains and wrist sprains.
 Your physiotherapist can help by:

 • treating inflammation (initial pain and swelling);